aws-amplify/docs/docs/lib/predictions/fragments/android/identify-text.md

+The following APIs will allow you to identify text (words, tables, pages from a book) from an image.

 ## Set up your backend

 If you haven't already done so, run `amplify init` inside your project and then `amplify add auth` (we recommend selecting the *default configuration*).